 Located in the very northern section of the city, Finsa is a largely residential area.
 Featuring great public transport links back into the center of the city, this is an ideal location for visitors who would rather stay out of the hustle and bustle of the inner city for the duration of their trip, but still, want access to see the attractions when they choose.

-Speaking of attractions, you will admittedly be very limited within the district, as that isn’t what this area is about.
 The true selling point to Finsa is the local experience that it offers.
 With many of the bars, shops, and restaurants in the area run by and catering to locals, it gives you the opportunity to have a more authentic experience.

 Best places to stay in Puebla in Finsa: